 The massive Coriolanus weighed more than 554 tons, and was armed with anti-aircraft cannons and 30 anti-submarine depth charges.
 In May 1945, this seemingly unsinkable monster bumped into a floating mine and soon found itself at the seabed.

 Dive to the Coriolanus wreck and enjoy the view of the many flocks of fish that have found home in the back of the ship.

 4. Hans Schmidt

 This cargo steamship was ripped in two by an explosion of an underwater mine in 1943.
 Dive to the wreck of the Hans Schmidt and explore both halves of the ship.
 Particularly interesting and historically significant is the special type of anchor that has not been in production for more than 100 years.

 This Italian minesweeper was cut in half by an English aircraft missile.
 This happened at the end of World War II.
 Dive to the wreck of the Giuseppe Dezza and see the visible stern cannon and military equipment frozen in times lost.

 Dive centres throughout Istria provide diving courses (CMAS, PADI, NITROX, APNEA) that take you to exciting underwater sites.
 Rent top-quality and tested equipment or have your own equipment repaired and maintained.

 The vicinity of a hyperbaric chamber located in Pula adds to your safety in diving.

 Diving in Istria is possible all year round due to favourable sea temperatures, and especially between the months of May and November.

-The Istra diving brochure contains 23 most attractive locations of sunken ships and 40 submarine reefs.
-Apart from useful information, laws and regulations, it also contains the list of diving centres authorized for tourist recreational diving.
+The Istra diving platform contains 23 most attractive locations of sunken ships and 40 submarine reefs.
+Apart from useful information, laws and regulations, you will also find the list of diving centres authorized for tourist recreational diving: istra.com/diving.